zkMIPS/zkm-project-template/README.md

 If the program executes successfully, it will generate one binary files in `target/release`: `zkm-prove`

 > [!NOTE]
-> The host program executes local proving when the environmental variable `ZKM_PROVER` is set to "local" and performs network proving when `ZKM_PROVER` is set to "network"
+> You can run the guest program without generating a proof by setting the environmental variable `EXECUTE_ONLY` to "true".https://github.com/zkMIPS/zkm/issues/152

 ### 3. Generate groth16 proof and verifier contract